-The simulation lab is open to medical staff training for new pediatric residents beginning their code call rotations.
+The simulation lab is open to heath care providers training for new pediatric residents beginning their code call rotations.
 It involved a multidisciplinary approach to resuscitation training with emphasis on role responsibility.

 Utilizing simulation mannequins for training with emergency equipment provides a safe environment to learn the necessary steps needed to provide care in emergencies.
 Working with defibrillators, pacing mechanisms and I/O drills in a safe learning environment provides the opportunity for practice without harm.
 The Clinical Simulation Educator is available for hands on approach to learning the uses of emergency resources.

 This course teaches strategies reflective thinking to enhance the learning experience for quality improvement.
 Considered one of the most important steps in simulation activities, it allows the learner to analyze what they experienced, evaluate what they learned and to transfer their experiences to apply to new situations.
 Utilizing the high fidelity mannequins to reproduce events, near misses and low volume/high risk procedures, the observer can work with the participants to process the events for prevention/improvement measures.

-This four-hour course is designed to utilize simulation to teach strategies for patient safety in three defined OB emergency situations: Shoulder Dystocia, Post-Partum Hemorrhage and Breech Vaginal Delivery.
+This physician driven course is designed to utilize simulation to teach strategies for patient safety in three defined OB emergency situations: Shoulder Dystocia, Post-Partum Hemorrhage and Breech Vaginal Delivery.